Lapiplasty Versus Other Methods of Bunion Treatment

 - Ongoing pain and swelling

-Among the most common of these complications is ongoing pain, swelling, and stiffness.
-Recurrence of the bunion is also common.
-This is because traditional bunion surgery fails to address the root cause of the problem.
+The most complications are ongoing pain, swelling and stiffness.
+Recurrence of the bunion is also common, as traditional bunion surgery fails to address the root cause of the problem.

-In fact, traditional bunion surgery takes a 2D approach to a 3D problem.
-A newer technique—lapiplasty—takes a more effective 3D approach.
+In fact, traditional bunion surgery takes a two-dimensional approach to a three-dimensional problem.
+A newer technique—lapiplasty—takes a more effective three-dimensional approach.

-In contrast to traditional bunion surgery, lapiplasty corrects the root cause of the bunion.
+Many people wonder, what is a lapiplasty?
+Lapiplasty is a less invasive bunion treatment method that corrects the root cause of the bunion.
 In other words, it addresses the misalignment in all three dimensions.
-Moreover, it achieves these corrections in a less invasive manner than traditional bunion surgery.
+Moreover, lapiplasty achieves these corrections in a less invasive manner than traditional bunion surgery.

 Unlike an osteotomy, lapiplasty does not involve cutting or shaving the bones.
 Instead, it uses advanced instruments to push the entire metatarsal bone back into place.
 With the proper alignment achieved, lapiplasty uses innovative titanium plate technology to secure the bones.